 NSC banner

-The University of Washington Nanopore Sequencing Core provides DNA and RNA sequencing services on the Oxford Nanopore Technologies (ONT) platform.
-For collaborators, we perform library preparation and sequencing from a variety of sample inputs, including blood, saliva, buccal swab, cell pellet, and direct DNA or RNA submissions.
+The University of Washington Nanopore Sequencing Core provides DNA and RNA sequencing services on the Oxford Nanopore Technologies platform.
+For collaborators, we perform library preparation and sequencing from a variety of sample inputs, including blood, saliva, buccal swabs, and cell pellets.
+We also accept direct DNA or RNA submissions.

 Our Sample Submission Process:

-• Call or email us to discuss your sequencing needs.
+• Contact us to discuss your sequencing needs.

 • Submit a sequencing intake form.
 Please note that the more completely you fill out the manifest portion of the intake form, the more accurate your estimate will be.

-• Look for your cost estimate to be issued via email, sign it, and return to us.
+• Look for your cost estimate to be issued via email.

-• Prepare and ship your samples following the guidelines described below.
+• If you would like to proceed, prepare and ship your samples following the guidelines described below.

-• We will notify you when we have received your samples and provide an estimated timeline for the work.
+• We'll notify you when we have received your samples and provide an estimated timeline for the work.

 SEQUENCING SERVICES